michellejlin/tprk/README.md

 | This will largely be the name used for generating tables and plots. | Should be in format Ill_[sample name].fastq.
 The Illumina file specified for the sample name.
 This must match exactly the name of the matching file in the folder.
 This should be a trimmed file run through Trimmomatic. | Should be in format PB_[sample name].fasta.
 The PacBio file specified for the sample name.
 This must match exactly the name of the matching file in the folder.
 This should be a Q20 file.  |

 ## Usage
-- Example command for just Illumina files in current directory on a laptop without many CPUs: ```nextflow run michellejlin/tprk -r nextflow --INPUT ./ --OUTDIR output/ --ILLUMINA -resume -with-docker ubuntu:18.04 -with-trace -profile laptop```
+- Example command for just Illumina files in current directory on a laptop without many CPUs: ```nextflow run michellejlin/tprk -r nextflow --INPUT ./ --OUTDIR output/ --ILLUMINA --METADATA metadata.csv -resume -with-docker ubuntu:18.04 -with-trace -profile laptop```
-- Example command for comparing PacBio and Illumina files with specified cutoffs on the cloud: ```nextflow run michellejlin/tprk -r nextflow --INPUT example/ --OUTDIR example/output/ -resume -with-docker ubuntu:18.04 -with-trace -c ~/nextflow.covid.config -profile Cloud ```
+- Example command for comparing PacBio and Illumina files with specified cutoffs on the cloud: ```nextflow run michellejlin/tprk -r nextflow --INPUT example/ --OUTDIR example/output/ --METADATA metadata.csv -resume -with-docker ubuntu:18.04 -with-trace -c ~/nextflow.covid.config -profile Cloud ```

 For a list of arguments, you can also run ```nextflow run michellejlin/tprk -r nextflow -h``` .